 American writer, journalist and translator George Semler has lived in Spain since 1974.
 During that time he has published works on Spain, Catalonia, the Pyrenees, France, North Africa and the Mediterranean region for the International Herald Tribune, the Los Angeles Times, Forbes and Saveur, among other publications.
 When not hiking, skiing, playing hockey, or fly-fishing in the streams of the Pyrenees, Semler, based in Barcelona, finds time to write poetry and work on a magnum opus about the Pyrenees.
 He is also the author of books on Madrid and Barcelona, and a senior author for Fodor's guide to Spain.

-London born Peter Stone first visited Spain in 1962.
-He has resided over 27 years in different areas of the country including Málaga, Barcelona, Alicante, Palma de Mallorca and Las Palmas de Gran Canaria, and also lived in Greece and North Africa..
-A life long lover of Spanish culture, history and language he made Madrid his home in 1998.
-He has written three novels and contributed to a wide variety of International magazines and guidebooks, including Spaingourmetour, Everything Spain, Time Out, Insight and Intelliguide.
-His book on the towns and villages of Madrid province Madrid Escapes was published by Santana in 2003 and he is the author of Frommer’s Madrid 1st and 2nd.
-Editions and Frommer’s Barcelona 2nd.
-Edition.
+London-born writer Peter Stone first visited Spain in 1962 and has lived over twenty years in various Mediterranean areas of the country, including Málaga, Alicante and Palma de Mallorca.
+He's written for various magazines and newspapers in the UK, contributed regularly to Lookout, and is author of three novels and a book on Barcelona.
+A life long lover of Spanish culture, history and language, he made Madrid his home in 1998.
+He has contributed to Time Out's Madrid guide and was the main updater of Insight Books' latest guide to the Spanish capital.
+His book on the towns and villages of Madrid province, Madrid Escapes, was published by Santana Books in 2003, and he is author of Frommer's Madrid First Edition due out in January 2005.

 Ignacio Velasco Cruz - ([email protected]) - FEATURES